-One of our goals for MCC is to help our artists find a new or wider audience for their music.
-Sometimes this new audience can include children, as long as the child is here to listen to the music and is accompanied by a parent, grandparent, or other adult who will ensure that our house rules are followed.
+One of our goals for MCC is to help our artists find a new - or wider - audience for their music.
+Most of our concerts are for adults only (not because of the content, but so that everyone can enjoy the music in a quiet, "listening room" setting).
+Sometimes, though, this new audience can include children, as long as the child is here to listen to the music and is accompanied by a parent, grandparent, or other adult who will ensure that our house rules are followed.

 These are definitely not concerts "for" kids, but they are concerts by an artist whose songs and performances are probably no more than PG-rated.
 If we designate a show "All Ages Welcome", it means we have checked with the artist to make sure they're ok performing to an audience that might include children (not all are).

-The important thing is this - the room will be full, and it would not be fair to the adults if kids are running around and/or talking during the show.
-The entire point of these concerts is the music.
+The important thing is this - the room will be filled with music lovers, and it would not be fair to the adults if kids are running around and/or talking during the show.
 So, if you choose to bring a child to an All-Ages Welcome show, we'll rely on you to make sure they're quiet and that they don't prevent others from enjoying the music.

 Well, not to oversimplify, but ... it's pretty much exactly that.
 It's a concert.
 At our house.
 And, since it's at (in) our house, it's a private, by-invitation event, intended for our friends & invited guests.
 It's not a business, and we don't charge "admission".
-We do ask, however, that guests make a contribution ($20 minimum suggested, or whatever you can afford).
+We do ask, however, that guests make a voluntary contribution (the suggested amount may vary from one concert to another, and will always be included on our website in and your concert invitation).
 100% of your contribution goes to the artist.

 What style of music will I hear?